edpichler/snippets.pichler.network/content/docs/git/index.md

 ---
 # Git

 I consider git on of the most important software ever created.
 It enabled people to work geographically distributed even without internet connection, with automated backups (every repo is potentially a repository backup).
-Because of git, software could evolve faster than ever.
+Because of this little tool, software could evolve faster than ever.
+Yes, we had other version control systems before git, but only with git (and mercurial) we could work efficiently remotelly and OFFLINE.

 ## To update the local list (cache) of remote branches